AllanSchergerGitHub/rosGUI/README.md

 from command line `python ROS_GUI.py` and press the enter key.

-# There are 3 manual entries that need to be added (title, working_directory, and command):
+# There are 3 manual entries that need to be added for each launch file you wish to control (title, working_directory, and command):

 example: